peachiia/learn-nodejs/README.md

 4. `__dirname` and `__filename` is one of the DEFAULT GLOBAL Object that we can use.

+5. function can be called by passing as a function's parameter using function expression.

 ## Developing Note

 ### to run once